frida/frida-website/_i18n/en/_docs/gadget.md

     itself.
 Specify `full` if you intend to unload it at some point.

--   `runtime`: string specifying either `interpreter` or `jit`, essentially letting you choose between Duktape and V8, respectively.
-The default is `interpreter`, i.e. Duktape, which uses less memory at the expense of speed and JavaScript language features.
+-   `runtime`: string specifying either `interpreter` or `jit`, essentially letting you choose between QuickJS and V8, respectively.
+The default is `interpreter`, i.e. QuickJS.

 -   `code_signing`: string specifying either `optional` or `required`, making it possible to run on a jailed iOS device without a debugger attached by